reda-jaifar/reda-jaifar.github.io/_posts/2020-09-01-mentoring-a-new-junior-teammate-from-day1-to.markdown

 # Day 1
-I've been delighted to welcome with my team our new colleague who has just graduated and he is today starting his first job as a software engineering.
+I've been delighted to welcome with my team our new colleague who has just graduated and he is today starting his first job as a software engineer.
 I took him for a short tour to discover the office, the facilities and our beautiful kitchen corner where often we share coffee time.
 I think the first impression if very important the reason why my team and I gave it all our intention to make it at the same time funny and useful for our team-mate.
 We wanted to help him feel very comfortable.
 For today apart